jaikishan2209/Devops-Jan-2024/04-aws-terraform/01-hands-on/4-variables/Example6/Readme.md

 # What are we doing with this code?
  - Using this code we are creating EC2 instance in AWS cloud platform.
  - Additionally we will be using variables.
- - Inputs for variable will be provided from `tfvars` file.
+ - We can create multiple tfvars files as per requirement and pass those from command line.

 # Steps to execute this code?
 * `terraform init`